 While a couple tracks may be familiar to listeners familiar with Beach House (“Used to Be” was released as a single a couple years back; “Norway” had been available for a few months), Teen Dream is composed of 10 tracks that all seem like songs you have always known, even after the first listen.
 However, none of the songs seem overly-simple or derivative.
 This is a testament to a timeless quality Legrand has perfected as a songwriter.
 “Walk in the Park” could be a classic soul song if not for the haunting organ that would be at home in the opening credits of a David Lynch film.
 “Better Times” also walks this line, but throws its curve ball when the melody changes from slow-paced and hypnotic to a breathless chant half-way through.
 Beach House is not happy in their comfort zone any longer.
 They seem willing to stretch what they are capable of, and nearly every song offers a surprise at some point.

 And, while a lot will be written about Legrand’s voice and Scally’s guitar, the use of percussion on Teen Dream may be what holds the entire project together.
 I can’t remember ever hearing a Beach House song and thinking about the drums.
-When playing live, all percussion is provided by a drum machine and I only assume the vast majority of the drums on Teen Dream come from the same source.
+When playing live, all percussion is provided by a drum machine, and I assume the vast majority of the drums on Teen Dream come from the same source.
 They are the driving force behind the grand finale of “10 Mile Stereo” and the gradual build of “Zebra”.
-“Norway” is built around synthesized snares and more-organic sounding toms while “Walk in the Park”, “Used To Be” and “Lover of Mine” not only open with the sound of the drum machine but use speed increases of the percussion to move the songs past the down-tempo slow jams Beach House usually seem stuck on.
+“Norway” is built around synthesized snares and more-organic-sounding toms while “Walk in the Park”, “Used to Be”, and “Lover of Mine” not only open with the sound of the drum machine but use speed increases of the percussion to move the songs past the down-tempo slow jams Beach House usually seem stuck on.